 In 2014, 15% of Canada’s population was over 65 years old.
 According to StatsCan, this is expected to increase to a whopping 24% over the next twenty.
-This trend towards a higher average age in Canada will lead to a higher demand for all healthcare professional such as Personal Support Workers, Dental Assistants, Physiotherapy Assistants, Medical Office Assistants, etc.
+This trend towards a higher average age in Canada will lead to a higher demand for all healthcare professionals such as Personal Support Workers, Dental Assistants, Physiotherapy Assistants, Medical Office Assistants, etc.

 Pharmacy Technicians are expected to be the highest in demand

 In particular, we expect Pharmacy Technicians to be the highest demand career.
 PTs should not only benefit from increased demand for all healthcare professionals but also a shortage of pharmacy technicians.
 Currently, there are only 3,000 registered pharmacy technicians in Ontario; this compares to 10,000 potentials jobs (on average, 2.5 Pharmacy Technicians are required per pharmacy and there are 4,000 pharmacies in Ontario).
 Performing a job search on any of the leading job search engines for ‘Pharmacy Technician’ will result in several job ads, demonstrating the demand for this career.
 We expect this to only increase over time.
-Please note that there is a very large different between Pharmacy Assistants and Pharmacy Technicians, namely: Pharmacy Assisting is an unregulated profession; Pharmacy Assistants cannot perform many of the duties performed by Pharmacy Technicians; and hourly wages for Pharmacy Assistants are usually much less.
+Please note that there is a very large difference between Pharmacy Assistants and Pharmacy Technicians, namely: Pharmacy Assisting is an unregulated profession; Pharmacy Assistants cannot perform many of the duties performed by Pharmacy Technicians, and hourly wages for Pharmacy Assistants are usually much less.
 Considering that the cost and duration of completing the Pharmacy Technician or Assistant program are very close, it is our option that anyone interested in this field should always pursue the Pharmacy Technician option.

 Pharmacy Technicians earn more money

-In 2010, Pharmacy Technicians became a regulated profession leading to greater responsibility such accepting verbal prescriptions over the phone, preparing and checking medications, etc. In combination with a shortage of Pharmacy Technicians in Ontario, starting hourly rates can be as high as $20 compared with an unregulated pharmacy assistant role which earns $12-13 per hour.
+In 2010, Pharmacy Technicians became a regulated profession leading to greater responsibility such as accepting verbal prescriptions over the phone, preparing and checking medications, etc. In combination with a shortage of Pharmacy Technicians in Ontario, starting hourly rates can be as high as $20 compared with an unregulated pharmacy assistant role which earns $12-13 per hour.